AdobeDocs/experience-manager-65.en/help/sites-deploying/aem-with-mongodb.md

   The cache size in megabytes.
 This space is distributed among various caches used in the `DocumentNodeStore`.
 The default is 256 MB.
 However, Oak read performance benefits from a larger cache.

 * `blobCacheSize`
   Frequently used blobs may be cached by AEM to avoid refetching them from the data store.
-Doing so has more impact on performance, especially when storing blobs in the MongoDB database.
+Doing so has more of an impact on performance, especially when storing blobs in the MongoDB database.
 All the file system-based Data Stores benefits from the operating system-level disk cache.

 #### Data Store Configuration {#data-store-configuration}